edys/Ninject.Extension.Prism/ReadMe.txt

-Prism.NinjectExtension
+Ninject.Extension.Prism

-This extension is for use with the Microsoft.Practices.Prism library.
+This extension is for use with the Ninject and Microsoft.Practices.Prism library.

 The current version requires the following:
  - Microsoft.Practices.Prism 4.0